naomiyaki/kamajii/README.md

 }
 ```

-That's a LOT of scripts*, but don't worry, you'll only really use one of them for development and a couple other for bundling and packaging the app.
+That's a LOT of scripts, but don't worry, you'll only really use one of them for development and a couple other for bundling and packaging the app.

 - `npm run bundle` and then `npm start` (or `npm run start`)
 📦 This will bundle the code with Parcel and then open the app from the command line using your bundled files.
 Subsequent changes you make to files will not show up in the app until you bundle and start again.